oxfordmmm/catdocs/docs/source/user.rst

 .. image:: _static/fetchENA3.png

-*Step 3:* Refresh the dataset page, your would see a *success* if all goes well.
+*Step 4:* Refresh the dataset page, your would see a *success* if all goes well.

 .. image:: _static/fetchENA4.png

-To know more about deposit data in ENA, uploaded to ENA via `ENA <https://www.ebi.ac.uk/ena/submit>`_.

 **From Other Source**